xyanrch/overplus/README.md

 ```
 sudo ./overplus server.json
 ```
-server.json is a config file which you can custom the config in.
+server.json is a config file which you can customize.

 #### example config file
 ```